TigerClips1/ps4linux_disk_image_builder/README.md

 TODO add input to you can input  space diskimage file from the python script fix spelling error in the comments

+⚠️ Warning this is still in dev and may need to test by other people  because i don't have the tool to take out the ps4 hdd or the seta to usb so if it work please let me know at  TigerClips 2#3277 on discord  ⚠️